henryhale/xterminal/README.md

 ## What is XTerminal?

-`XTerminal` is a simple, lightweight and perfomant front-end component written in TypeScript that lets you create terminal-like interfaces for use in the browser.
+`XTerminal` is a simple, lightweight and perfomant front-end component written in TypeScript that lets you create interactive terminal-like interfaces in your web applications.
+It is inspired by [xterm.js](https://github.com/xtermjs) and the [node:readline](https://nodejs.org/api/readline.html) module in nodejs.

-> **Note:** It can't be connected to your terminal nor ssh, it's entirely browser based.
+> **Note:** XTerminal can't be connected to your terminal nor ssh, it's entirely browser based.
+> It's built to primarily support the REPL (Read Evaluate Print Loop) interactive approach.
-> If you're searching for a full blown command line program (web terminal), then check out [xterm.js](https://github.com/xtermjs).
+> If you're searching for a full blown command line program (web-based terminal emulator), then check out [xterm.js](https://github.com/xtermjs).

 ## Live Demo